djmgit/DeathStar/README.md

 - attackName: This is just an identifier for a givenm attack.
 It is suggested to use some meaningful identifier so that you can easily identify your attack target.

+- attackDesc: A short description about the attack.

+- vegetaAttackParams: These are parameters/options which describes your attack as well as are required by vegeta to carry out the attack.